richtaur/richtaur.github.io/src/post/characters-bitmoo.md

 thumbnail: thumb.jpg
 ---

-Once upon a time, some [cute drawings](https://twitter.com/infiniteammodev/status/967095216128880640) by [bitmOO][twitter] popped up in my twitter feed.
+Once upon a time, some [cute drawings](https://twitter.com/infiniteammodev/status/967095216128880640) by [bitmOO][twitter] popped up in my Twitter feed.
 The characters are appealing, cute, and looked easy to execute.
 With the simple color scheme and shapes it felt like a style I'd be able to do and would make for a fun study.

 <div>
   ![Character studies](/media/images/post/characters-bitmoo/bitmoo-comp.jpg)